-Roberto Clemente was a Puerto Rican-American right fielder who brought Latinos into Major League Baseball.
+Roberto Clemente was a Puerto Rican right fielder who brought Latinos into Major League Baseball.
 He died doing humanitarian work.
 Clemente was a great American.

-We Latins are intense and Clemente brought that passion into baseball.
+We are intense and Clemente brought that passion into baseball.
 It’s been part of the game ever since.
 In many old photos, he seems to be almost growling at the ball.
 That is the intensity that Roberto Clemente brought to the game.

 Roberto Clemente was one of the Greatest Baseball Players Ever